Acroname offers different options for controlling the host-switching features of the USBHub3c USB-C Host-Switching Hub

 Switch peripherals between five (5) host computers

 The Acroname USBHub3c Host Switching Hub has 6 total USB Type-C ports.
-The AnyPort™ feature of the USBHub3c means that anyone the 6 USB Type-C ports located on the front of the Acroname USBHub3c can be configured to be the active upstream “host port”.
+The AnyPort™ feature of the USBHub3c means that any of the 6 USB Type-C ports located on the front of the Acroname USBHub3c can be configured as an active upstream “host port”.
 This gives you the flexibility to set up the switching hub in multiple BYOD (bring your own device) conference room configurations.

 With great flexibility comes great power.

-Instead of only having one presenter’s laptop computer physically connected at a time with a single shared cable, all three presenters can be connected to the USBHub3c simultaneously, with one presenter actively accessing the three attached peripherals.
-No more unplugging and reconnecting cables, rebooting, etc.
+Instead of having only a single presenter’s laptop computer physically connected with a single cable, all three presenters can be connected to the USBHub3c simultaneously, with one presenter actively accessing the three attached peripherals.
+No more unplugging and reconnecting cables, sharing cables, rebooting, etc.

-Even better, if you are using the USBHub3c-Pro model, any laptop connected to a port on the USBHub3c-Pro can be simultaneously charged with USB-C Power Delivery (PD) fast-charging.
+Even better, if you are using the USBHub3c-Pro model, any laptop connected to a port on the USBHub3c-Pro can be charged with USB-C Power Delivery (PD) fast-charging at the same time.